This module provides an introduction to the fundamental concepts of finance and will help you:

 - the changing role of the management accountant

-This module provides participants with a theoretical and applied overview of strategic management in today's operational environment.
+This module provides you with a theoretical and applied overview of strategic management in today's operational environment.
 It introduces and analyses the key concepts, frameworks and techniques of strategic management, which allow them to diagnose complex situations related to real-world business development.

 Quantitative Methods 2A